Troops rescue 12 hostages from Boko Haram in Lake Chad - New Telegraph

 According to him, the 12 persons rescued comprise of one male adult, three women and eight children.

-“In line with its policy of safe transfer of surrendered insurgents and rescued hostages, the Headquarters, MNJTF used a helicopter to facilitate their movement from Baga Sola to N’Djamena, Chad.
+“In line with its policy of safe transfer of surrendered insurgents and rescued hostages, the Headquarters, MNJTF used a helicopter to facilitate their movement from Baga Sola to N’Djamena, Chad,” he said.

-“While receiving the rescued persons at Air Force Base, the Chadian Chief of Defence Staff (CDS), Lt.-Gen. Abakar Daoud, reiterated the absolute commitment and determination of the National and MNJTF forces to combat the menace of the terrorists in the Lake Chad Basin.

-“Daoud urged the troops to remain focus and resolute to rid the area of insurgency, so as to restore normal socioeconomic activities in the region.